-27.5 Pensions Reserve - continued
+27. Unusable Reserves - continued 27.5 Pensions Reserve - continued

 The debit balance on the pension reserve therefore shows a substantial shortfall between the benefits earned by past and current employees and the resources that the Council has set aside to meet them.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits require to be paid.